danhper/fundle/README.md

 ### In depth

-To add a plugin, you simply need to add
+To add a plugin, you simply need to open `~/.config/fish/config.fish` and add:

 ```
 fundle plugin 'repo_owner/repo_name'
 ```

-somewhere in your configuration.

 For example: